 The Annenberg Guide to the Constitution: What It Says, What It Means pairs the original text of each article and amendment with an explanation of what it means.

-Annenberg Learner continues its mission of providing free content and resources for K-12 educators, students, and families at learner.org.
+Annenberg Learner provides free content and resources for K-12 educators, students, and families at learner.org.
 Search classroom resources by grade levels and subject areas.
 Some video resources also include coordinated online materials, such as user guides, downloadable textbooks, labs and interactives, and more.

 Bill of Rights Institute

-The Bill of Rights Institute is meeting the learning needs of tens of thousands of teachers and students during the coronavirus crisis.
+The Bill of Rights Institute is meeting the learning needs of teachers and students during the coronavirus crisis.
 Always-free digital learning tools include:

 • Think the Vote, a student debate platform that builds civil discourse skills;